-Many women find they gain weight during menopause, even though they don't eat more or exercise less than before.
+Many women notice that they gain weight during menopause, even if they don't eat more or exercise less than before.
 This can be frustrating, but it has a clear cause.
-Your hormones, metabolism, and body composition change, and that affects your weight.
+Your hormones, metabolism, and body composition change, which affects your weight.

-In this blog you can read all about why you gain weight during menopause, when it starts, how you notice it, what you can do about it every day and whether it ever stops.
+In this blog, you will learn all about why you gain weight during menopause, when it starts, how you notice it, what you can do about it daily, and whether it ever stops.

-Menopause officially begins when you haven't had a period for twelve months.
-This usually occurs between the ages of 45 and 55, but the phase before that—perimenopause—can begin years earlier.
+Menopause officially begins when you have not had a menstrual period for twelve months.
+This usually happens between the ages of 45 and 55, but the phase before it – perimenopause – can start years earlier.

-During perimenopause, which typically lasts four to ten years, your hormones begin to fluctuate.
-Many women notice the first signs of weight gain, especially around the abdomen.
+In perimenopause, which typically lasts four to ten years, your hormones already start to fluctuate.
+Many women notice the first signs of weight gain then, especially around the abdominal area.

 How do you notice it?

-You will mainly gain weight around your belly, while previously you may have stored more fat on your hips and thighs.
+You gain weight primarily around your abdomen, whereas previously you might have stored more fat on your hips and thighs.

-You notice that your clothes fit tighter, without your eating habits having changed.
+You notice your clothes feeling tighter, even though your eating habits haven't changed.

-Losing weight becomes harder, even if you eat less or exercise more.
+Losing weight becomes more difficult, even if you eat less or exercise more.

-Your energy levels fluctuate more, making you less motivated to stay active.
+Your energy levels fluctuate more, leading to less motivation to stay active.

 Why do you gain weight during menopause?